xa250/Python-Project/README.md

-# This is my python projects repostory where I store all my project in this folder.
+# This is my python projects repository where I store all my project in this folder.